Identification and characterization of distorted gravitational waves by lensing using deep learning: Introduction

 The strongest emission of gravitational waves (GWs) in the Universe comes from compact binary coalescences (CBCs), such as binary neutron stars, neutron star-black hole systems, and binary black holes (BBHs).
 The signals coming from these highly energetic events are detected by the LIGO-Virgo-KAGRA (LVK) detector network~\cite{LIGOScientific:2014pky,VIRGO:2014yos,KAGRA:2020tym}, which has already brought us many confident BBH GW detections~\cite{GWTC4}.
 By comparing the observed signals to those coming from numerical relativity or a robust model, we are able to estimate the intrinsic and extrinsic parameters of such binary systems.
 In order to do this accurately, we rely on cutting-edge models that capture several physical effects, such as higher harmonic modes, eccentricity, and precession~\cite{Field:2013cfa,Nagar:2018zoe,Varma:2018mmi,Varma:2019csw,Pratten:2020ceb,Ossokine:2020kjp,Hamilton:2021pkf,Pompili:2023tna,Ramos-Buades:2023ehm,Thompson:2023ase,Colleoni:2024knd,Albanesi:2025txj}.

 GWs propagate over cosmological distances and are not impervious to intervening matter.
 Instead, their path is affected by nearby gravitational potentials (acting as lenses), such as those of stars, black holes, galaxies, and clusters of galaxies, leading to gravitational lensing~\cite{Nakamura:1997sw, Takahashi:2003ix}.
-In strong gravitational lensing, multiple signals, or images, of the source are produced each with a distinct amplitude, phase shift, and time delay \cite{Schneider:1992bmb}.
+In strong gravitational lensing, multiple signals, or images, of the source are produced each with a distinct amplitude, phase shift, and time delay~\cite{Wang:1996as, Dai:2017huk, Ezquiaga:2020gdt}.
 The arrival time difference between these images can be very small for smaller lens masses (or specific source-lens-observer configurations)~\cite{Schneider:1992bmb,Lo:2024wqm,Vujeva:2025kko,Ezquiaga:2025gkd,Vujeva:2025nwg}, making it challenging to look for signals coming from the same source.
 Additionally, these small lens masses may produce overlapping images which causes a beating pattern in the inspiral portion of the waveform resembling precession or the effect of two different binary signals overlapping~\cite{Liu:2023emk,Rao:2025poe}.
-In the full wave-optics regime, it is also possible to have a single signal with frequency-dependent modulations due to diffraction effects.
+When the GW wavelength is comparable to or larger than the characteristic scale of the lens, diffraction becomes significant and a single signal can exhibit frequency-dependent modulations.
 Detecting such signal can be challenging in matched-filtering searches~\cite{Chan:2024qmb}, but it can answer key questions in the small lens mass regime regarding small compact lens populations~\cite{Jung:2017flg,Lai:2018rto,Christian:2018vsi,Dai:2018enj,Diego:2019lcd,Diego:2019rzc,Liao:2020hnx,Mishra:2021xzz,Seo:2021psp,Seo:2023rjd,Liu:2023ikc,Cheung:2024ugg,Zumalacarregui:2024ocb,Chakraborty:2024mbr,Chan:2025wgz}, the halo mass function~\cite{Fairbairn:2022xln,Tambalo:2022wlm,Caliskan:2022hbu,Savastano:2023spl}, the structures of different lenses~\cite{Lo:2024wqm,Vujeva:2025kko,Ezquiaga:2025gkd,Vujeva:2025nwg,Kim:2025njb,Abe:2025ahi,Ali:2025cqo,Su:2025xry,Bulashenko:2025vdx,Singh:2025uvp}, the cosmic expansion rate~\cite{Cremonese:2021puh,Chen:2024xal,Smith:2025axx}, and the astrophysical environments of GW sources~\cite{Leong:2024nnx,Li:2025xuh,Ubach:2025dob}, as well as provide an alternate way to test for deviations of general relativity~\cite{Goyal:2020bkm,Goyal:2023uvm,Narola:2023viz,Ezquiaga:2020dao,Liu:2024xxn}.